-When you are able to see things close to your eyes but unable to see things farther away, you are living with nearsightedness.
+When you are able to see things far away your eyes but unable to see things close up, you are living with farsightedness.
 There are two main types of farsightedness to know about.
 One (hyperopia) is genetic, while the other (presbyopia) comes with age.
-(Learn more)

 Presbyopia develops when the lens inside the eye stiffens, and the muscles that pull on that lens weaken.
 It's a natural part of aging, and it cannot be prevented.
-(Learn more) Living with presbyopia often means struggling with common tasks, such as reading or chopping veggies for meals.
-(Learn more)
+Living with presbyopia symptoms often means struggling with common tasks, such as reading or chopping veggies for meals.

 Table of Contents

 Understand the Difference Between Presbyopia and Traditional Farsightedness